wellesley-bisc195/computing_bio_course/docs/src/Lesson1/1_terminal.md

 you should see a list of files and directories.
 If your `Desktop` is pristine, congratulations!
 You won't see any output.

-!!! note "Windows Users"
-    A reminder that this `Desktop` is your linux `Desktop`.
-    To see your Windows Desktop,
-    use `/mnt/c/Users/yourname/Desktop` instead.

 The filesystem is organized hierarchically -
 At the very top of the hierarchy is the **[^root]**,